ornlneutronimaging/qingge/README.md

   - They are converted by Excel (Ducu created formulas here) to something suitable for mtex (copy and paste bank1 and bank2, and then there is a formula in excel to compute a table ("OutPut").
   - Copy the output to a text file (ducu.txt) (only first 4 columns are used, only first 2 are enough)

 * Run VULCAN2MTEX (fortran code) to convert ducu.txt.
-Output vulcan2.rpf
+Output vulcan.rpf
   This program performs some linear interpolation as well as the format of the file

 * Use MTEX to generate several thousand grain orientations (pole figures).